tytydraco/yessleep/out/I_Thought_My_Wife_Was_Suffering_From_Postpartum_Psychosis_I_Was_Wrong.md

 Once I had everything together, I made my way back to Alfie’s room.
 He was laying in his crib, his skeletal chest pulsating with shallow breaths.
 I drifted through the room, very hesitantly turning my back on him as I laid everything out on the changing table.
 Then I began.

 I opened the carton and plucked up the first egg, cracking the shell on the side of the pot before dumping the contents onto the floor beside my feet.
 I then placed the shells into the pot and began to stir.
 I did it again, and again.
-On the third egg Alfie laughed making me freeze as I listened to the creaking of the crib as he moved.
+On the third egg Alfie laughed making me freeze while I listened to the creaking of the crib as he moved.
 I repeated the absurd action until the contents of nearly a dozen eggs covered the floor, my socks soaked with yolk.
 I then placed the empty carton on my head and took the pot in both hands to begin tossing the eggshells like you would an omelette.
 Alfie laughed again, and then it happened.

 “Why are you doing that?”
 A strained harsh gravelly voice cut through the silence like a lightning bolt.